awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

 + PDB seed \(`PDB$SEED`\)
 + PDB

-By default, your CDB is named `RDSCDB`, which is also the name of the Oracle System ID \(Oracle SID\), and your PDB is named `ORCL`\.
+By default, your CDB is named `RDSCDB`, which is also the name of the Oracle System ID \(Oracle SID\), and your initial PDB is named `ORCL`\.
 You can choose a different name for your PDB, but the Oracle SID and the PDB name can’t be the same\.

+RDS Custom for Oracle doesn't supply APIs for PDBs\.
 If you want additional PDBs, create them manually using Oracle SQL\.
-RDS Custom for Oracle doesn't restrict the number of PDBs that you can create using Oracle SQL\.
-RDS Custom for Oracle doesn't supply APIs for PDBs\.
+RDS Custom for Oracle doesn't restrict the number of PDBs that you can create\.
 In general, you are responsible for creating and managing PDBs, as in an on\-premises deployment\.

 **Note**
 If you create a PDB, we recommend that you take a manual snapshot afterward in case you need to perform point\-in\-time recovery \(PITR\)\.